greeshmavyas/CMPE273_LAB1_012460084/Calculator/README.md

 This was developed as a part of Lab 1 for CMPE 273 coursework at SJSU

 ## How can I run Calculator?

-  - Run calculator back end using instructions in ReadMe.md in backend directory
+### FrontEnd
+  - Navigate to frontend directory in cmd
+  - Install required dependencies using npm install
-  - Run calculator front end using instructions in ReadMe.md in frontend directory
+  - Run calculator frontend using npm start
-  - Above step starts development server and opens calculator application on http://localhost:3000/ in your default browser
+  - The application will launch on http://localhost:3000/ in your default browser

+### Backend
+How to run calculator backend?
+  - Navigate to backend directory in cmd
+  - Install required dependencies using npm install
+  - Run calculator back end using node app.js
+How can I change port, if port 3001 is occupied?
+  - Open app.js file in the backend directory
+  - Change '3001' to currently available port number in line 36 (app.listen(3001);)

 ## Technologies :